 Francis Asbury came to America in 1771 to spread the gospel through Methodism.
 As he criss-crossed the countryside, he made many trips through the Shenandoah Valley and to Harrisonburg-Rockingham.
-In his journal, he occasionally referred to Harrisonburg as Rocktown.
+He often referred to Harrisonburg as Rocktown.

 Saturday, June 1 .
 We came to Staunton, a very unpleasant place to me.
 There are an Episcopal church, a courthouse, good taverns, and stores here.
 We went to Mr. —-‘s, expecting to find a friend; after making the trial, we thought it best to return and take lodging in a tavern.
 Thence we proceeded on to Rocktown, a beautiful place; here I felt myself stiff, and weary, and troubled with rheumatic pains: sweet sleep was quite welcome.